nyorain/vil/docs/own/ideas.md

   	- beside visualization, this would make debugging easier, allowing to use specific (complex) records in the unit tests for reproduction and debugging
+	- would also allow to store a specific position inside a record/the frame to quickly navigate to it between multiple application starts.
+	  This one is even more tricky though, deciding which data to serialize.
+	  Probably wouldn't want to rely on stack traces here, right?

 - allow to visualize buffers as images where it makes sense (using a bufferView or buffer-to-image copy)